Black-goggled tanager

-The black-goggled tanager (Trichothraupis melanops) is a species of bird in the family Thraupidae, part of the genus Trichothraupis.
-It is found at low levels in forest and woodland in a large part of eastern and southern Brazil, eastern Paraguay, and far north-eastern Argentina, with a disjunct population along the East Andean slope in Peru, Bolivia, and far north-western Argentina.
-While generally common and widespread, and consequently considered to be of least concern by BirdLife International and IUCN, the population associated with the Andes is relatively local and uncommon.
+The black-goggled tanager (Trichothraupis melanops) is a species of bird in the family Thraupidae, the tanagers and allies.
+It is found in Argentina, Bolivia, Brazil, Paraguay, Peru, and Uruguay.

-The underparts are tawny, the back and head are dull brownish-olive, and the tail and wings are contrastingly black (the latter with a white speculum that is difficult to see when perched, but conspicuous in flight).
-The male has a yellow crown patch and a large black patch around the eyes (the black "goggles" for which the species is named).

-Taxonomy
+Taxonomy and systematics

 The black-goggled tanager was formally described in 1818 by the French ornithologist Louis Pierre Vieillot under the binomial name Muscicapa melanops.
 Vieillot based his description on the Lindo pardo copete amarillo that had been described by the Spanish naturalist Félix de Azara in 1802 based on a specimen collected in Paraguay.
-The black-goggled tanager is now the only species placed in the genus Trichothraupis that was introduced by the German ornithologist Jean Cabanis in 1851.
+The black-goggled tanager is now the only species in the genus Trichothraupis that was introduced by the German ornithologist Jean Cabanis in 1851.
 The genus name Trichothraupis combines the Ancient Greek thrix meaning "hair" with the genus name Thraupis.
 The specific epithet combines the Ancient Greek melas meaning "black" with ōps meaning "face".
-The black-goggled tanager is monotypic: no subspecies are recognised.
+Within the Thraupidae the black-goggled tanager is a member of the subfamily Tachyphoninae and is the sister species to the grey-headed tanager (Eucometis penicillata).

+The black-goggled tanager's further taxonomy is unsettled.
+The IOC, AviList, and the Clements taxonomy recognize two subspecies, the nominate T. m. melanops (Vieillot, 1818) and T. m. griseonota (Cavarzere et al, 2024).
+What they call T. m. griseonota was long treated as a disjunct population of the black-goggled tanager without being recognized as a separate taxon.
+In 2024 a study proposed that it should be treated as a separate species, T. griseonota.
+The South American Classification Committee (SACC) unanimously rejected the split, instead accepting the population as a subspecies, and the IOC, AviList, and Clements agreed.

+However, as of late 2025 BirdLife International's Handbook of the Birds of the World (HBW) did not recognize griseonota as separate in any way but contined to treat the black-goggled tanager as monotypic with two populations.

+This article follows the two-subspecies model.